onur-zengin/python-cisco-iosxr/README.md

 If at any time;

-    - __There is no usable PNI egress capacity left on the local router:__
+    - There is NO usable PNI egress capacity left on the local router:

-    __OR__
+    OR

-    - __There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk factor:__
+    - There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk
+      factor:

-    __ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED.__
+    ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED

 Else, if at any time;

-    - __Usable PNI egress capacity is present on the local router__
+    - There is usable PNI egress capacity is present on the local router,

-    __AND__
+    AND

-    - __The ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor:__
+    - The ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor,

-    __AND__
+    AND

-    - __The sum of the maximum serving capacity of the unblocked local CDN caches and the actual non-local traffic (P2P
+    - The sum of the maximum serving capacity of the unblocked local CDN caches and the actual non-local traffic (P2P
-        + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (but blocked) CDN region is smaller than the usable PNI egress capacity on the local router:__
+      + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (but blocked) CDN region is smaller than the usable PNI egress capacity on the local router:

-    __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED, ONE BY ONE, AS SOON AS THE AFOREMENTIONED RULE IS SATISFIED.__
+    DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED, ONE BY ONE, AS SOON AS THE AFOREMENTIONED RULE IS SATISFIED

 Otherwise;

-    __NO ACTION WILL BE TAKEN.__
+    NO ACTION WILL BE TAKEN

 __8. LOGGING__